How NOT To Set Your Sleeves In Backwards

 Sleeve Cap with Notches

-• Notches – in general, one indicates the front and two the back.
+• Notches – in general, one notch indicates the front and two notches the back.
 They’re usually placed a few inches up from the lowest underarm area and match to notches on the bodice.
 Depending on your pattern, the double notches may simply line up with the back princess seam on the bodice.

 • Seam Towards the Front – in my research & sewing experience of 19th C. bodices, sleeve seams are nearly always skewed toward the front of the armpit.
 This is true for both one-piece and two-piece sleeves.